-Passionate diary keeper Virginia Woolf (1882-1941) was born on this day in London.
-The sensitive artist wrote her novels and essays in celebration of women and the flow of ordinary experience.
+Passionate diary keeper Adeline Virginia Woolf (1882-1941) was born on this day in London.
+The sensitive artist wrote her novels and essays in celebration of women, with the flow of life's ordinary experiences.

 "Arrange whatever pieces come your way," she once said.